minetest-mods/mycorners/README.md

 mycorners adds corners to many default blocks.

 To use simply craft a corner machine.
 Then put in wood, stone or stone brick.
 Click Make.
 This gives you your corner items.

-You can either install the corners in the machine or craft a corner tool and install the corners to blocks already placed.

-Corner Tool
-place the corners beside the corner tool left click installs the corners right click rotates the block
+Then craft a corner installer machine.
+Put in the block you want a corner on and the corner items you want installed.
+Click Make.

 Craft
 -------